Kafva/maw/README.md

     # Should all other metadata fields, composer etc. be cleared?
     clean: true

-  # This entry also matches files under 'red/', matches later in the configuration
+  # This entry also matches files under `red/`, matches later in the configuration
   # take precedence!
   red/*no_cover.m4a:
-    # What to do with thumbnails when no 'cover' is provided?
+    # What to do with thumbnails when no `cover` is provided?
     # Possible values CLEAR|KEEP|CROP, default is KEEP.
     # CROP will crop from 1280x720 -> 720x720
     cover_policy: CLEAR